rick4470/base_chrome_app/README.md

 #Kickstart a google app
-This a template to be used to start a google chrome web application project.
+This is a template to be used in starting a new google chrome web application.

 ## Why?
 To save you time and avoid user error, and to get it done in less then a minute :ok_hand: